 Financial liabilities measured at FVTPL include those held for trading purposes and those designated as measured at FVTPL upon initial recognition.
 Such financial liabilities measured at FVTPL are subsequently measured at fair value, with changes recognized in profit or loss for the reporting period.
-Financial liabilities measured at amortized cost are subsequently measured at amortized cost using the exchange and interest rate risks, respectively.
-Derivatives are initially measured at fair value upon execution of a contract and are subsequently remeasured at fair value.
+Financial liabilities measured at amortized cost are subsequently measured at amortized cost using the effective interest method.
+A gain or loss on financial liabilities no longer amortized using the effective interest method and derecognized is recognized as part of finance costs in profit or loss for the reporting period.